arycloud/BloodGlucoePredictor/README.md

 # BloodGlucoePredictor

-This project is the part of a Hackathon, we have to predict the Blood Glucose level for an hour in the future at every 5 minutes interval.
+In this project, we have to predict the Blood Glucose level for an hour in the future at every 5 minutes interval.

 #### -- Project Status: [Completed]